movidius/ncsdk/docs/c_api/mvncCloseDevice.md

 Name|Type|Description
 ----|----|-----------
-deviceHandle|void*|Pointer to the opaque NCS Device structure that was allocated and returned from the mvncOpenDevice function.
+deviceHandle|void*|Pointer to the opaque NCS device structure that was allocated and returned from the mvncOpenDevice function.

 ## Return
 This function returns an appropriate value from the [mvncStatus](mvncStatus.md) enumeration.